elitmus/omniauth-elitmus/README.md

 ### Auth_type

 Optionally specifies the requested authentication feature.
-Valid values are 'reauthenticate'(asks the user to re-authenticate unconditionally) or nil (re-use the same session if exists and authenticate user).
-If not specified then default value is nil.
+Valid value is 'reauthenticate' (it asks the user to re-authenticate unconditionally).
+If not specified, default value is nil. (it reuses the existing session of last authenticated user if any)

 ```ruby
 use OmniAuth::Builder do